-The borrower's permanent residence cannot be in Illinois, Iowa, or Wisconsin.
-The cosigner's permanent residence cannot be in Illinois.
+The borrower's permanent residence cannot be in Iowa or Wisconsin.

 Many students will need a creditworthy cosigner to qualify.
 If you are concerned about being approved for a private loan, or you don't have a substantial credit history, we recommend you consider strengthening your chances by adding a qualified cosigner.